jamesavery/fastandsmall-linalg/README.md

 # fastandsmall-linalg
-Fast linear algebra on many small matrices.
+Fast parallel linear algebra on many small matrices for CPU and GPU.